AV-98-Ingram/LeetCodeSolutions/December/Readme.md

   it comes from.
 Then perform a window slide and match algorithm to find the smallest window.

+**636-Exclusive_time_of_functions**
+- similar to the solution of the Stack-Min problem

 **659-Split_array_into_consecutive_subsequences**
 - greedy
 - "given list of numbers are ordered" is one of the keys
 - follow the intuitive match process and make use of the ordered property of the given list.

+**670-Maximum_swap**
+- be careful with the cases where there are more than one maximum digits on the right for swap.

 **727-Minimum_window_subsequence**
 - brutal force is easy